(Updated March 19, 2015 by Bill Baab)

 2007 – Bill Ham

-Avid bottle collector and author of numerous articles on historical glass, he collaborated with Carlyn Ring to produce the massive Bitters Bottles, as well as a supplement.
+Avid bottle collector and author of numerous articles on historical glass, he collaborated with Carlyn Ring to produce the massive Bitters Bottles, as well as the Bitters Bottles Supplement.
 He also contributed to the revised Whiskey Bottles of the Old West.
 He is always willing to share his vast knowledge and has given many talks on his favorite subject to various organizations.

 2008 – Betty Zumwalt